 “Residential density itself won’t be enough of an answer if you really want to create or recreate a vibrant neighbourhood,” she said, adding that residential density by itself, especially if it becomes high-rise, high-density could be a big problem if we don’t pay attention to all the generators of diversity.

-On that count, she said our options are somewhat limited.
+On that count, she said the options are limited.
 There might be small gains to be had by breaking up the long blocks, but the new passageways or streets would almost certainly never penetrate more than a block or two into the surrounding neighbourhoods.
-Creating a deep inventory of buildings of different ages is a long-term and usually organic process; the key would be to ensure that much of the 1920s ones remain (likely not a problem with the fragmented ownership and often shallow lots).
-Density increases, especially right on the Danforth would be helpful, but we might need less of it than many think, especially if employment is included.
+Creating a deep inventory of buildings of different ages is a long-term organic process; the key would be to ensure that much of the 1920s ones remain (likely not a problem with the fragmented ownership and often shallow lots).
+Density increases, especially right on the Danforth would be helpful, but we might need less than many think, especially if employment is included.
 “There’s opportunity in bringing employment to sites at the subway stations,” she said (and she agreed that the TTC lands and some northside parking at Coxwell and the Valumart parking lot at Woodbine are probably our only significant options for bringing mid-rise office buildings into the local mix).

-She added that we were lucky to be approaching things at this time (10 years ago in 2014) because much of the GTA’s employment gains are likely to be in office work, and that even just a few mid-rise office buildings near the stations might bring enough workers to “rebalance the local economy.”
+She added that we were lucky to be approaching things at this time (she was speaking in 2004) because much of the GTA’s employment gains are likely to be in office work, and that even just a few mid-rise office buildings near the stations might bring enough workers to help “rebalance the local economy.”

 Though she died in early 2006, Jacobs lived long enough to see a resurgence of life downtown when usage restrictions were lifted on “The Kings,” and when a new wave of residential development was able to complement the dense employment zones, allowing secondary-use shops and services to come back in the core.
 She saw it as encouraging.